Borrill-Lab/Inheritance-of-HEB-in-wheat/scripts/SNP genotyping and Detection of eQTL/data availability and description.md

 # SNP genotyping of F5 lines

-Data tables necessary to run the scripts are available on
+RNA-seq data necessary to run the scripts are available on SRA

-# Scripts:
+## Scripts:

+trimPC/PW60.pl - performs trimming of the RNA-seq data hisatPC/PW.pl - performs mapping of trimmed RNa-seq data to the genome reference picard-markdup-index-PC/PW.pl - performs preparation of bamfiles for variant calling haplotype-caller-PC/PW.pl - performs haplotype calling on individiual samples gatk-genotypegvcfs.PC/PW.pl - performs joint genotyping on samples

 # Detection of eQTL